July 14, 2025 (10mo ago) — last updated April 27, 2026 (20d ago)

-Learn to calculate your nine-year numerology cycle, understand each year’s theme, and use timing to set realistic goals and make clearer decisions.
+Calculate your nine-year numerology cycle, learn each year’s theme, and use timing to set realistic goals and make clearer decisions.

 ← Back to blog